In 1999, two of my favorite clients fired me as their financial advisor.

 The FOMO is intense.
 I feel it every day when I read emails from my subscribers.

-Traders should stay cautious right now.
+Traders should be cautious right now.

 Best regards and good trading,